November 16, 2011 by writehandman.com.au

 Great men throughout the ages have accomplished incredible feats, with nothing but grit, determination and the inner strength to overcome any challenges or challengers.
 Others, became great and legendary, with a little help from their tools.

-Thor – the coolest comic book character of all time (except of course for The Phantom), gave absolute hell to all monsters and demons and kicked the butt of a few bad-attitude Gods also.
+Thor – the coolest comic book character of all time (except of course for The Wizard of Id), gave absolute hell to all monsters and demons and kicked the butt of a few bad-attitude Gods also.

 How?
 His Mighty Avenger Lightning Hammer is how.